AKSHATKUAMRSINGH/CSV_Comparator-SAIL_VT-Project-/README.md

 📊 CSV Comparator (Python GUI for SAIL employees Payroll)
 A Python-based desktop GUI application designed during my internship at SAIL to automate payroll data comparisons between two employee CSV files: a Master and a changes files.
 The tool identifies:

-- Data discrepancies in employee details (like IFSC, DOJ, DOB)
+- Data discrepancies in employee details (like IFSC, DOJ, DOB, Post)
 - New Joinees that were absent in the Master dataset but were present in the new changes file would be shown in a separate section .
 - Generates well-structured PDF reports for audits and HR documentation, now with password protection for enhanced security.
 - Supports emailing the generated PDF reports directly to specified recipients that would be gives by the user.